bloa/magpie/docs/reference/scenario.md

 - `path`: the original software folder cloned during execution
 - `target_files`: the list of files (relatively to `path`) targeted by Magpie
+- `ingredient_files`: an additional list of read-only files considered when mutating target files
 - `software`: the name of the Software class; it needs to belong to `magpie.bin.softwares`
 - `model_rules`: the list of rules used to determine how target files are internally represented; model classes need to belong to `magpie.models.known_models`
 - `model_config`: the list of rules used to determine which section of the scenario file gets used to configure the model of the associated files